viniarck/wasmtime-ex/README.md

 - [https://hexdocs.pm/wasmtime](https://hexdocs.pm/wasmtime)
 - If you're looking for more usage snippets, check out the [tests](./test/test_helper.exs) folder

-## Supported Wasm entities
+## Supported Wasm types

-Functions are supported with the four value types `i32`, `i64`, `f32` and `f64`.
-Memory will be supported soon.
-Globals and Tables are will be considered in the future.
+- Functions are supported with the four value types `i32`, `i64`, `f32` and `f64`
+- Memory will be supported soon
+- Globals and Tables are will be considered in the future